-Montenegro: Electricity balances and imports12.
-January 2015. / SEE Energy News
+Montenegro: Electricity balances and imports, SEE Energy News

 Montenegro has been recording a constant deficit in electricity generation, because of which it is forced to import.
 Around 34 percent of electricity is generated in thermal power plants and the rest mostly in hydro power plants.
 The import varies significantly from year to year, so it amounted to as much as 54.7 percent in 2007, only to be reduced to zero in 2010.